SpongePowered/SpongeDocs/source/plugin/data/index.rst

 .. warning::

-    As of writing, the Data API is not yet fully implemented.
-Refer to the `Implementation Tracker
+    As of writing, a few parts of the Data API are not implemented.
+If you are trying to access an API and are receiving an empty ``Optional`` when one is not expected, refer to the `Implementation Tracker
     <https://github.com/SpongePowered/SpongeCommon/issues/8>`_, ask in the ``#spongedev`` IRC channel or on the
     `Forums <https://forums.spongepowered.org>`_ to find out if the data you need to work with is available yet.